Symphurus thermophilus: Biology and ecology

-Feeding
+Feeding habits and diet

+S. thermophilus are particularly active in their search for infaunal prey on sediments.
+To create space in their stomachs for additional food intake, they expel any ingested sediment either via their gills or gut upon spotting their prey.

+Based on the fatty acid composition and stable carbon isotope ratios in tissues of S. thermophilus found on the Mariana Arc, there is evidence that the fish ingest material that originated in the photic zone.
+At Daikoku seamounts, fatty acid composition of S. thermophilus suggest that food webs were more based on chemosynthesis than at other seamounts in the Mariana Arc.

 The diet of S. thermophilus varies significantly from seamount to seamount, with the only constant being polychaete worms, which are most important for individuals on Daikoku and Volcano-1 Seamounts.
 Other populations feed predominantly on crustaceans; the main prey item of S. thermophilus on the Nikko Seamount is the alvinocaridid shrimp Opaepele loihi, and on the Kasuga-2 Seamount they eat mostly palaemonid shrimp.
-The fish at these sites appear to be "sit and wait" predators, taking slow-moving shrimp that wander too close.
+The fish at these sites appear to be "sit and wait" predators, preying on slow-moving shrimp that wander too close.
 By contrast, the fish at the Daikoku Seamount seem to be more active, opportunistic foragers; they do not eat many crustaceans and have been observed scavenging on dying fish that fall to the bottom after coming into contact with the volcanic plumes.
 Snails and sponge spicules have also been found in the stomachs of a few individuals, and in captivity they are known to consume any food offered to them.
 The large numbers of S. thermophilus found on sulfur crusts where there are no obvious prey items may feed directly on filaments of chemosynthetic bacteria.
 If so, this would represent a hitherto unknown behavior for vent fish species.

-Reproduction
+Reproduction and development

 Reproduction is oviparous, with females releasing buoyant eggs measuring 0.9 mm in diameter.
-The developmental speed of the eggs increases with temperature: they hatch in one day at 26 °C, in 3 days at 20 °C, and in 14 days at 12 °C. The newly hatched fry are initially sustained by a yolk sac, and have a completely developed mouth, eyes, and digestive system by 7 days of age.
+The developmental speed of the eggs decreases with temperature: they hatch in one day at 26 °C, in 3 days at 20 °C, and in 14 days at 12 °C. The newly hatched fry are initially sustained by a yolk sac, and have a completely developed mouth, eyes, and digestive system by 7 days of age.
 The migration of the eyes begins after 30 days.

-Compared to other flatfish, S. symphurus is slow-growing and long-lived, with a lifespan upwards of 10 years.
+Compared to other flatfish, S. thermophilus is slow-growing and long-lived, with a lifespan upwards of 10 years.
 Growth differs between populations, due to availability of food and consequent activity level.
 Over half their growth in length is accomplished in the first three years, with the growth rate slowing down afterwards.
 Both sexes likely attain sexual maturity at around 4.4 cm long and one year of age.